14 Street W (Calgary)

-14 Street W is the name of two major arterial roads and a short collector road in Calgary, Alberta.
-Separated by the Elbow River and the West Nose Creek valley.
-Originally proposed as a continuous route and north-south freeway, plans were cancelled in favor of 24 Street W, which became Crowchild Trail.
+14 Street W is the name of two major arterial roads and a short collector road in Calgary, Alberta, separated by the Elbow River and the West Nose Creek valley.
+Originally proposed as a continuous route and north-south freeway, the plans were cancelled in favour of 24 Street W, which became Crowchild Trail.

 Route description

 Southern segment

 The south segment begins at Canyon Meadows Drive and is an expressway between Anderson Road and Glenmore Trail, passing by Heritage Park Historical Village and Rockyview General Hospital.
-14 Street SW is part of bypass route which connects Highway 1 west and Highway 2 south, as well as part of a major north-south corridor which includes portions of Macleod Trail, Anderson Road, Glenmore Trail, and Crowchild Trail.
+Prior to the completion of Tssut'ina Trail, 14 Street SW was part of a bypass route which connected Highway 1 west and Highway 2 south.

 The City of Calgary opened a 3 km long dedicated bus-only transitway on December 23, 2019 as part of the city's MAX BRT network.
-The transitway, which carries MAX Yellow and MAX Teal, begins just west of 14 Street SW at the intersection of 75 Avenue SW and Eagle Ridge Drive near Rockyview General Hospital, and travels parallel to 14 Street SW, ending at the intersection Southland Drive and Bradbury Drive.
+The transitway, which carries MAX Yellow and MAX Teal, begins just west of 14 Street SW at the intersection of 75 Avenue SW and Eagle Ridge Drive near Rockyview General Hospital, and travels parallel to 14 Street SW, ending at the intersection of Southland Drive and Bradbury Drive.